oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/matrix_mul/README.md

 ## Build the `Matrix Multiply` Samples

+### Setting Environment Variables
+When working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
+This practice ensures your compiler, libraries, and tools are ready for development.

-> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script located in
-> the root of your oneAPI installation.
+> **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
 > - For private installations: `. ~/intel/oneapi/setvars.sh`
+> - For non-POSIX shells, like csh, use the following command: `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >
 > Windows*:
-> - `C:\Program Files (x86)\Intel\oneAPI\setvars.bat`
+> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
-> - For PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
+> - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
 >
+> Microsoft Visual Studio:
+> - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
+This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
+>
->For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

-### Include Files
-The include folder is located at `"%ONEAPI_ROOT%\dev-utilities\latest\include"` on your development system.
-You will need to use some of the resources from this location to build the sample.

-### Running Samples In DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.

-For specific instructions, jump to [Run the sample in the DevCloud](#run-on-devcloud)

-For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/hpc-toolkit/)
+You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
+The modulefiles scripts work with all Linux shells.

+If you wish to fine tune the list of components and the version of those components, use a [setvars config file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html) to set up your development environment.

 ### Using Visual Studio Code* (Optional)